Request a Same Day Telephone Consultation

 Notice Required Under the RSO.

-To raise the rent, the landlord must serve the tenant(s) with a written 30-day notice for rent increases that are less than 10% of the tenant's rent (35 days if the notice is mailed), or a 60-day notice (65 days if mailed) for rent increases that are 10% or more of the tenant's lowest rent within the preceding 12-month period.
+To raise the rent, the landlord must serve the tenant(s) with a written 30-day notice for rent increases that are 10% or less of the tenant's rent (35 days if the notice is mailed), or a 60-day notice (65 days if mailed) for rent increases that exceed 10% of the tenant's lowest rent within the preceding 12-month period.

 Additional Costs a Landlord is Allowed to Pass Through to a Tenant:

 1. In the month of August only, the landlord may collect $12.25 from each tenant (50% of the annual $24.51 registration fee paid to the Rent Stabilization Division).
 To collect the $12.25, the landlord must serve the tenant in the month of May or June with a written thirty (30) Day Written Notice and provide the tenant a copy of the Registration Certificate.

 2. The landlord may also collect the annual $43.32 Systematic Code Enforcement Program (SCEP) fee if paid in full by the landlord by increasing the rent $3.61 per month.
 To collect this monthly fee from the tenant, the owner must similarly give the tenant a written thirty (30) Day Notice of Rent Increase prior to the collection of this fee once a year and provide the tenant a copy of the Registration Certificate.